MehronS/travel-log/README.md

 1. React and Redux for the front end
 2. Node.Js, Express, Sequelize/PostgreSQL for the backend.
-3. Leaflet libraries combined with Roadgoat API and REST Countries API to provide information
+3. Leaflet libraries combined with RoadGoat API and REST Countries API to provide information

 ## My Github
 Mehron Latifi - https://github.com/MehronS